-Under Ind AS, remeasurements of post- employment obligations, that is actuarial gains and losses are recognised in Other Comprehensive Income, net of income tax.
+Under Ind AS, remeasurements of post-employment obligations, that is actuarial gains and losses are recognised in Other Comprehensive Income, net of income tax.
 Under the Previous GAAP, these remeasurements were forming part of the employee cost and charged to profit and loss.
-For the financial year ending on March 31,2017, actuarial loss amounted to $\mathbf{\xi}$ 1.74 Lakhs.
+For the financial year ending on March 31,2017, actuarial loss amounted to ₹ 1.74 Lakhs.
 This has effect of reducing employee cost in profit and loss account.
-After the income tax effect (net of tax), amount corresponding to the actuarial loss of $\mathbf{\xi}$ 1.16 Lakhs is charged to Other Comprehensive Income.
-Secondly, as per Ind AS 109 - Financial Instruments on fair valuation of concessional loans to employees, there is an increase of employee cost by $\mathbf{\xi}$ 3.14 Lakhs for the year ended March 31, 2017.
-Thus, employee cost has increased by $\mathbf{\xi}$ 1.40 Lakhs (increase by $\mathbf{\xi}$ 3.14 Lakhs and decrease by $\mathbf{\xi}$ 1.74 Lakhs).
+After the income tax effect (net of tax), amount corresponding to the actuarial loss of ₹ 1.16 Lakhs is charged to Other Comprehensive Income.
+Secondly, as per Ind AS 109 - Financial Instruments on fair valuation of concessional loans to employees, there is an increase of employee cost by ₹ 3.14 Lakhs for the year ended March 31, 2017.
+Thus, employee cost has increased by ₹ 1.40 Lakhs (increase by ₹ 3.14 Lakhs and decrease by ₹ 1.74 Lakhs).
+There is no impact on the total equity as on March 31, 2017.to employees at amortised cost.
 There is no impact on the total equity as at April 1, 2016 and March 31, 2017.

-j) Retained earnings
+i) Retained earnings